hackbg/fadroma/packages/core/Core.spec.ts.md

 #### Block height and waiting

-Now that you have an `Agent`, you can start doing things on the `Chain`.
+Having obtained an `Agent`, you are ready to begin performing operations.
-The simplest thing to do is nothing: in this case, waiting until the block height increments.
+The simplest thing to do is waiting until the block height increments.
+The block height is the heartbeat of the blockchain.

 * On Secret Network, this can be necessary for uploading multiple contracts.

 ```typescript
 const height = await agent.height // Get the current block height
 await agent.nextBlock             // Wait for the block height to increment

 assert.equal(await agent.height, height + 1)
 ```